-The Mountains to Sea Trail, an 1175 mile trail that crosses North Carolina, leads through the area, noted by the white circle blaze.
+The Mountains to Sea Trail, an 1175-mile trail that crosses North Carolina, leads through the area, noted by the white circle blaze.
 It’s most prominent as you move from the parking lot to the track.

-Ayr Mount is an old Federal style plantation that sits on 503 acres.
+Ayr Mount is an old Federal-style plantation that sits on 503 acres.
 Most of the land was left on its own and not farmed.

 While you can tour the home, the main attraction here is the Poet’s Walk, a one-mile trail circling the grounds that serves to inspire writers and artists.

 The walk will take you past the house, through sparsely wooded areas, and around a pond.
-In many places it circles large spans of inviting green lawn, just begging you to sit and stay awhile.
+In many places it circles large spans of inviting green lawns, just begging you to sit and stay awhile.